Ganymede-Bio/website-docusaurus/docs/FlowRuns.md

 Each row can be expanded for detailed status updates and logs with the following information available:

 - **Function run statuses**: The status of each function within a Flow.
-- **Metadata about the run**: Execution date, start date, and end data of the run.
+- **Metadata about the run**: Execution date, start date, and end date of the run.
 - **Logs**: Logs associated with the flow and function run statuses to help users gain more insight and debug.
 Logs are provided in the following categories: INFO, WARNING, and ERROR.

 ### Watching a Directory